ekrzgra/minjpa/README.md

 # minjpa
-repository that contains minimum jpa project based on Hibernate with two classes example
+repository that contains minimum jpa project based on Hibernate with two classes example.
+This version uses container defined data source in context.xml and persistence.xml prepared for tomcat, which transaction type RESOURCE-LOCAL, and non-jta-data-source.

 It uses mysql db with development setup:
 username: minjpa